 - New Site Defaults — Here, you set the default settings for creating new sites such as the environment, admin email, domain suffix, and file storage path.

-- Exporting — Set up filters for which type of files will be excluded when exporting sites.
+- Exporting — Set up filters for which type of files to exclude when exporting sites.

 - Advanced — Choose whether to use local domains or localhost for your sites.
 Only the first setting allows you to use HTTPS and custom domains.
 You can also enable a develop menu to debug Local addons here.